stevemclaugh/audio-labeler/README.md

 ```
 docker rm -f audio_labeler

-docker pull hipstas/audio-labeler
+docker pull hipstas/venmo-search

-docker run -it -d --name audio_labeler -p 8000:8000 -v ~/Desktop/audio_labeler:/home/audio_labeler hipstas/audio-labeler bash
+docker run -it -d --name audio_labeler -p 8000:8000 -v ~/Desktop/audio_labeler:/home/audio_labeler hipstas/venmo-search bash
 ```
 Move some audio files (MP3 or WAV) into the newly created folder `~/Desktop/audio_labeler/media/`.
 The application will recursively find files in subdirectories.
 All filenames should be unique to avoid ambiguity down the line.

-In the terminal, re-enter the following three commands to relaunch the Audio Labeler application.
+In the terminal, re-enter the following three commands to relaunch the Venmo Search application.
 Audio files are only detected when the Flask application is launched.

 ```
 docker rm -f audio_labeler

-docker pull hipstas/audio-labeler
+docker pull hipstas/venmo-search

-docker run -it -d --name audio_labeler -p 8000:8000 -v ~/Desktop/audio_labeler:/home/audio_labeler hipstas/audio-labeler bash
+docker run -it -d --name audio_labeler -p 8000:8000 -v ~/Desktop/audio_labeler:/home/audio_labeler hipstas/venmo-search bash
 ```

 Point your browser to `localhost:8000` and begin labeling.
-Audio Labeler is currently configured to label 1-second clips chosen at random from a provided audio collection.
+Venmo Search is currently configured to label 1-second clips chosen at random from a provided audio collection.
 (At the moment I'm  not weighting my selection based on each file's duration.)

 The 1-second clip we're labeling will autoplay each time the page loads, and is shaded in the waveform display.
 The following 4 seconds are provided for context if needed.